Special routes of U.S. Route 101

 A total of fifteen special routes of U.S. Route 101 exist.

 Those business routes in California are assigned by the California Department of Transportation (Caltrans), but are not maintained by Caltrans unless they overlay other routes of the state highway system.
 Local authorities may request route assignment from the Caltrans Transportation System Information Program, and all requests require approval of the executive committee of the American Association of State Highway and Transportation Officials (AASHTO).

+California

 Los Angeles alternate route

 Present SR 1 in the Los Angeles area was U.S. Route 101 Alternate from the mid-1930s to 1964.

 Los Angeles bypass route

 The precursor to the Santa Ana Freeway between Los Angeles and Anaheim was U.S. Route 101 Bypass from the early 1940s to the mid-1950s, when it became part of US 101.
 Old US 101 there is now partially SR 72.

 Ventura business loop

 US 101 Business in Ventura, California is a business loop that follows the former U.S. 101 alignment before the construction of the Ventura Freeway.
 The route runs along the entirety of Thompson Boulevard and portions of Main Street and Garden Street.